+If you have outdoor guinea pigs its important to know how to keep guinea pigs warm in winter.
 Guinea pigs can mostly live outside all year round thanks to some modifications and extra additions to their hutch.
-Similar to keeping your guinea pig cool in summer, it is possible with some adjustments that your guinea pig can stay nice and cosy inside its hutch.
+Similar to keeping your guinea pig cool in summer, it is possible with some adjustments that your guinea pig can keep warm and cosy in winter.

 A water bottle cover is essential to stop the water inside freezing.
 Guinea pigs drink the most out of all rodents so it’s essential they have a constant supply of fresh water available at all times.

 Hutch covers are a great way to keep your guinea pigs home nice and warm.
 You can either purchase one or use an old blanket securely attached.
 This will not only help raise the temperature but will also protect your guinea pigs from rain, sleet and hail that may get blown in.

 Ensure your hutch is protected from foxes and badgers as they are even hungrier during the winter months.
 Raising your hutch off the ground is a great way to deter them.
 Another point to mention is to ensure that your guinea pigs aren’t in their run when it’s going dark.